JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 Any levels over the defender's Evasion Roll wins count as victories for the attacker.

-The only victory level outcome a Dodge can achieve is exiting a grapple.
+The only victory level outcome a Evasion Roll can achieve is exiting a grapple.
 A Combat Roll and Evasion Rolls can both be made in a round.

 ## Conditions